-Full Year-2.00 credit/unit-Elective-Prerequisite: Must have instructor approval
+Full Year-2.00 credit/unit-Elective-Grades 11,12-Prerequisite: Must have instructor approval

-Students will apply knowledge, attitudes and skills that were learned in a Business and Administrative Services program in a more comprehensive and authentic way in this capstone course.
+Students will apply knowledge, attitudes, and skills that were learned in a Business and Administrative Services program in a more comprehensive and authentic way in this capstone course.
 Capstone will include project-/problem-based learning opportunities that occur both in and away from school.
-Under supervision of the school and through community partnerships, students may combine classroom learning with work experience.
+Under the supervision of the school and through community partnerships, students may combine classroom learning with work experience.
 Juniors in the Capstone program will be eligible for in-school and after-school projects.
 Seniors in the capstone program will be able to leave the building during school hours to complete their capstone project.
+The teacher must approve employment or volunteer experience.

-Students will be required to complete an internship and must have 450 total hours during the school year.
-This will be a blended class, part of the course will be in-class to create a professional portfolio and out-of-class in an internship to gain employability skills.

-Offered to JUNIORS AND SENIORS who have taken two full credits of the following courses: Business Foundation, Marketing Principles, Digital Marketing or Strategic Entrepreneurship.
+- Students will be required to complete an internship and must have 450 total hours during the school year.
+This will be a blended class, part of the course will be in-class to create a professional portfolio and out-of-class in an internship to gain employability skills. - Offered to JUNIORS AND SENIORS who have taken two full credits of the following courses: Business Foundation, Marketing Principles, Digital Marketing, or Strategic Entrepreneurship.